-Besides the main modes, you can create the ones you see fit.
+Besides the main modes, you can create extra ones as you see fit.
 For example, creating one called ‘Guest Mode’ is a beautiful idea (If you have visitors, lights will not turn on or off on their own).

 We also have three security modes: Armed (Away), Armed (Home) and Disarmed.
 You can also configure them as you see fit.

-As for the mobile app, it works excellent.
-We never had a case when it freezes, crashes or glitches.
+As for the mobile app, it works brilliantly.
+We never had a case when it froze, crashed or glitched.
 It’s quite easy to use, and the navigation is very straightforward.

 Lastly, like the Insteon hub, SmartThings allows us to create scenes.
-For instance, if you’re in the ‘Armed Away’ mode, the security camera will start recording, and if it detects motion, it’ll call 911 (if you have a monitoring contract purchased) and sound the siren to alarm trespassers that they’re spotted.
+For instance, if you’re in the ‘Armed Away’ mode, the security camera will start recording, and if it detects motion, it’ll call 911 (if you have a monitoring contract purchased) and sound the siren to alarm trespassers they’ve been spotted.

 5. Advantages and Disadvantages

-Discussing the advantages and disadvantages of Insteon and SmartThings is essential to avoid any confusion or misunderstandings after purchasing either of these hubs.
+Discussing the advantages and disadvantages of Insteon and SmartThings is essential for complete clarity before making a purchase decision.

 It’s vital to understand the pros and cons of both.

-In order to find it out, we’ve created two detailed charts that ideally show all the advantages and disadvantages of SmartThings and Insteon.
+Hence we’ve created two detailed charts that clearly show all the advantages and disadvantages of SmartThings and Insteon.